 - Being able to share turns in a conversation.

 - Developing the skills to pay attention to their conversation partner

 - Being able to continue a conversation by asking questions and making comments

 - Being able to stay on the topic of conversation and introducing new topics clearly

 - Being able to solve misunderstandings by repeating what was communicated or communicating in a different way

 How can we support children to develop their interaction skills?

-- Ensure the interaction is interesting and fun
+- Ensure the interaction is exciting and fun.

 - Respond to your child’s communication attempts with interest and excitement

-- Keep the conversation going by extending turns and providing opportunities for you child to have turns
+- Keep the conversation going by extending turns and providing opportunities for you and your child to have turns.